cccccabbage/nvim-config/README.md

 My major language is C/CPP, along with little Python and Rust.

-So this config is friendly to C/CPP users, and may be friendly to Python and Rust users as well.
+So this config is friendly to C/CPP users, and may be friendly to Python and Rust users someday.

 ## Requirements
 1. neovim